Hybrid/HyFlex Teaching & Learning

 - Flexibility for when technology fails or students have difficulty with access.

 - Designation of a dedicated TA or student associate to assist with technology and chat monitoring during the class session, to lessen the cognitive load on the instructor.
 See details about this assistance at the end of this module.

 - Consideration of setting up camera views to give remote participants a sense of participating in the class, in addition to viewing the instructor or slides.

+What are the planning considerations for a HyFlex course?
 How does one engage all learners in a HyFlex course regardless of the path students chose?
 How does an instructor manage interactions that are occurring in-person and online simultaneously?

 The following strategies can help address these common questions.

 Create class session plans

 With the course learning objectives, the diversity of your learners, and classroom setup in mind, plan each class session.
 Allocate time for setting-up, engaging in informal check-ins with in-person and remote students, pausing to check chat and answer student questions, providing guidance and clear instructions to in-person and remote learners, learning activities, and to debrief of those activities.
 View example plans for a 50-minute and 75-minute class session from Kevin Kelly of San Francisco State University, and consider how you might create your own and adjust expectations of how much can be accomplished during a synchronous class session.

 Share these session plans with TA(s) (as applicable) and session agendas with students in advance of synchronous class sessions so that they can remain focused and know what to expect and when to engage with course materials and participate.